 Saric has experience being part of a starting five and playing off the bench and that double-dip may benefit him greatly during his rookie season in the NBA.
 In the last two seasons with Anadolu Efes of Turkey, Saric spent the majority of his games as a key reserve.
 Saric received a respectable amount of playing time last season (22 mpg.) with Anadolu Efes and posted solid stats — 11.7 ppg.; 40% shooting from three and 93% from the FT Line.
 As we all know, despite his reserve role in Turkey, Saric was widely considered one of the top prospects outside of the NBA.

 Still, his father did complain to the team and the media about his son’s limited run.
 The NBA contacts I have spoken with about Saric’s time in Turkey are somewhat perplexed as to what transpired between Anadolu Efes and Saric from a playing time perspective.
-One Western Conference contact I texted with noted the following,“Young players don’t always get big mins in Turkey.
+One Western Conference contact I exchanged texts with noted the following,“Young players don’t always get big mins (minutes) in Turkey.
 It’s a respect thing (to the veterans).”

 So the good news is that Saric has come off the bench previously and experienced some success.
 One could theorize that during his rookie season the Croatian big could easily slide into such a role for Brett Brown and the 76ers.
 Imagine a second unit that features Saric along with Sergio Rodriguez and Jahlil Okafor or Nerlens Noel.
 FILTHY.
 The question is whether or not Saric (and his dad) would be happy with such a situation.

 Now, let’s for a moment dream that Saric comes into training camp, simply blows the roof off Stockton University’s gym and leaves Brett Brown with no choice but to play him in the first-five on opening night.
 Well, good news.
 In the past Saric has had significant success playing as a member of a starting five.